Rawrshak/Asset-Frameworks/Drafts/CollectionContractMetadata.md

 ## Samples

-An example of the Content Contract metadata json file follows:
+An example of the Collection Contract metadata json file follows:

 ```
 {